vseloved/cl-redis/README.md

       ;; 2023.924 seconds of real time
       ;; 3.560222 seconds of total run time (2.976186 user, 0.584036 system)

-Note, that `with-pipelining` calls may nest.
+Note, that `with-pipelining` calls theoretically may nest, but the results will only be available to the highest-level pipeline, all the nested pipelines will return :PIPELINED.
+So a warining is signalled in this situation.

 ## Internals